Influence Computation and Maximization

 The input file is made up as follows:

-• The first line is a header of the form p sp <n> <m>, where n is the number of vertices, and m is the number of (directed) arcs of the graph.
-The first line of a graph with 10 vertices and 30 arcs would thus be p sp 10 30.
+is the number of (directed) arcs of the graph.
+The first line of a graph with 10 vertices and 30 arcs would thus bep sp 10 30

 Please refer to this page for the official specification of the file format and to this page for some example road graphs in DIMACS format.